homan-uppu/writing/2-Essays/Fear equality.md

 ...

 Fear equality.
 Fight for fairness.
 Overcome jealousy.
 Build compassion.
 Uncover the underlying asymmetries of the world.
 When you decide on how to respond, respond harder and faster than you feel you should.
-Accept that you will be ridiculed for acting more optimally than others.
+Accept that you will be ridiculed for acting more optimally than most.
 Thrive.

 ...